Registration Code: AMMILHIST

 Prerequisites: None

-A chronological study of United States history from pre-Columbian contact until the end of the Civil War.
+This course is designed to make students conversant in U.S. history since 1865.
 Lectures, readings, discussions, and classroom activities will explore major narratives and interpretations within U.S. history.
-By the end of the semester, students will possess a firm understanding of American history its earliest years until the beginning of Reconstruction.
-NOTE: US History I is rarely offered.
+By the end of the semester, students will possess a firm understanding of American history from 1865 to present and its relevance to today.
+NOTE: US History 2 requires no prerequisites.
+Students do not need to complete US History 1 prior to taking US History 2.

 Credit: 1